nodiscc/xsrv/docs/usage.md

 ### xsrv shell

 Open a shell directly on the target host using SSH.
-This is equivalent to `ssh -p $SSH_PORT $USER@$HOST` but you only need to pass the host name - the port and user name will be detected automatically from the host's configuration variable.
+This is equivalent to `ssh -p $SSH_PORT $USER@$HOST` but you only need to pass the host name - the port and user name will be detected automatically from the host's [configuration variables](#manage-configuration).

 ```bash
 $ xsrv shell my.example.org